jmcalalang/Ansible_Meetups/README.md

 ## Important Files within the MVP

 ### user_repos.json File
-The user_repos.json file is used to dynamically pull down whatever Github repository is specified, this enables continuously delivery of new content every time the container is started, or the repositories are refreshed.
-This also allows you to specify your own newly downloaded repository for future use against your custom environment.
+The user_repos.json file is used to dynamically pull down whatever Github repository is specified in its json body.
+Utilizing this enables Continuously Delivery of new content every time the container is started, or the repositories are refreshed.
+This also allows you to specify your own downloaded/forked/cloned repository for use against your custom environment.

 ```
 {